 All that and we haven’t yet discussed the food.
 The menu at Stone Soup includes a wide variety of wood-fired pizzas, sandwiches, unique appetizers, and entrees, plus cocktails, and a small selection of the day’s desserts.

-For our meals, we enjoyed a salmon BLT and a woodfired calzone.
+For our meals, we’ve enjoyed sandwiches like their salmon BLT and a woodfired calzone.
 The bacon on that BLT was some of the thickest and tastiest I’ve had while the salmon was cooked perfectly.
 The calzone was massive and could have easily fed two people, which it didn’t because my husband loves calzones and ate the whole thing.
 It was just that good.

 Dessert isn’t printed on the menu, but just ask your server for what they are offering that day.
 We intended to get one dessert and share it, but, on the day we went, they had both peanut butter pie and a chocolate flourless cake that may as well have been fudge.
 So, we got them both and we had no regrets.

-Stone Soup also carries a selection of housemade baked good, deli salads and speciality items that can be purchased in their market.
+Stone Soup also carries a selection of housemade baked goods, deli salads, and specialty items that can be purchased in their market.
 They also have housemade frozen casseroles to pick up and bring home.

 1522 E. Rutherford Street